Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

     1. Set `accessTokenAcceptedVersion` property to **2**.
     1. Select on **Save**.

+    > :information_source:  Follow  [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.

 ##### Grant Delegated Permissions to msal-react-spa

 1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.
    1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then,
-    1. Ensure that the **Microsoft APIs** tab is selected.
+   1. Ensure that the **My APIs** tab is selected.
-    1. In the list of APIs, select the application name for example `msal-react-spa`.
+   1. In the list of APIs, select the API `msal-react-spa`.
+      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is requested by apps when signing-in users.
     1. In the **Delegated permissions** section, select the **Todolist.Read**, **Todolist.ReadWrite** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.